Dartvauder/NeuroTrainerWebUI/README.md

 * Support for Transformers finetune, evaluate and generate (LLM)
 * Support for Diffusers and Safetensors finetune, evaluate, conversion and generate (StableDiffusion)
 * Full and LORA types of finetune, evaluate and generate (For LLM and StableDiffusion)
+* Ability to create a dataset (For LLM and StableDiffusion)
 * ModelDownloader (For LLM and StableDiffusion)
 * Application settings
 * Ability to see system sensors